ioi-foundation/dcrypt/docs/api/types/README.md

 # API Core Types (`api/types.rs`)

-This module in the `api` crate defines fundamental data types used throughout the DCRYPT library.
+This module in the `api` crate defines fundamental data types used throughout the dcrypt library.
 These types are designed with security and type safety in mind, often providing compile-time guarantees and integrating secure memory handling practices like zeroization on drop.

 While the `algorithms` crate (`dcrypt_docs/algorithms/types/README.md`) defines more specialized, const-generic types like `Nonce<N>`, `Tag<N>`, etc., this `api/types.rs` file provides foundational wrappers primarily for variable-length secret data and basic cryptographic object representation.